Personal profile

 Ultán Gillen studied for his BA at Queen’s University Belfast, before moving to the University of Oxford where he completed his doctorate on ‘Monarchy, Republic and Empire: Irish Public Opinion and France, c.1787-1804’.
 Since then I have been a Past and Present Fellow at the Institute of Historical Research, a temporary lecturer at Merton College, Oxford, a British Academy Postdoctoral Fellow at Queen Mary, University of London, and a Teaching Fellow at the University of Liverpool.
 I have also taught at Queen’s University, Belfast.
 I joined Teesside University in January 2011 as a Senior Lecturer in European (French) History.

-At Teesside, I am now the Principal Lecturer (Staffing & Resources) for the Department of Humanities and Social Sciences and acting PL (S&R) for the Department of Law, Policing, and Investigation.
+At Teesside, I am now the Deputy Head of Academic Department for the Department of Law, Policing, Investigation, and Social Sciences.
 My teaching at Teesside has focused on modern European history, especially the French Revolution and the history of political thought, as well as introductory modules on modern Europe and modern Irish history, and more advanced modules on WW1, the Russian Revolution, and the American Revolution, and a postgradute module on revolution, c.1789-1917.
-I have also taught on the BA Politics, on topics such as political ideologies and gender and politics.
+I have also taught on the BA Politics and International Relations, on topics such as political ideologies and gender and politics, on international law, politics, and society for our Masters in Public Administration, and on our undergraduate degrees in Criminology and Sociology, and on our Maters of International Relations.

 Ultán’s research interests centre on the French Revolution and its international impact as part of the broader age of revolution in Europe and the Atlantic world.
 His current research project is a study of the political life and political thought of one of Irish history's most famous figures, and one emblematic of the age of revolution, Theobald Wolfe Tone.
 It is entitled 'Theobald Wolfe Tone: Revolutionary Democrat'.
 I continue to research counter-revolution in comparative context in the age of the French Revolution and Napoleon, with a particular focus on counter-revolutionaries in France, Britain and Ireland.